Domestic

 Frequently asked questions

 The demonstration plant allows us to test processes and technologies for the commercial phase.
-The facility will operate until late 2025 providing critical data for future project developments.
+The facility is currently operational and will continue to operate into 2026.
+It provides critical data on the safety and efficacy of our processes to regulators, investors and community members and will inform the development of future project design.

 We are aiming for commercial lithium production at our Trelavour Lithium Project in 2029.

-We welcome individuals, school groups, and organisations to our Trelavour Lithium Project Visitor Centre by pre-booked appointment.
-Get in touch here to arrange your visit.
+We welcome enquiries from individuals, school groups, and organisations interested in visiting our Trelavour Lithium Project by pre-booked appointment.
+Please note that it may not always be possible to accommodate visits due to operational reasons.
+Get in touch here to find out more.